rprichard/win32-console-docs/README.md

 detachment.
 It is based on experiments that I ran against various versions of Windows from Windows XP to Windows 10.

-The information here is verified by the test suite in the `misc/buffer-tests` directory.
+The information here is verified by the test suite in the `src` directory.
 It should be taken with a grain of salt.
 I don't have access to many operating systems.
 There may be important things I didn't think to test.
 Some of the behavior is surprising, so it's hard to be sure I have